ElvaRivle/Blog/posts/Feign - Handle errors from the response body.md

 ---
 # Devil is in the details

-It's time for you to grab the next ticket in the sprint.
+It's time for you to grab the next ticket from the board.
 The ticket says:

-> Configure error handling for XZY third-party API in our codebase
+> Configure Feign error handling for XZY third-party API in the codebase

 *"I know how to write an error decoder, this will be easy"*, you may say.
 You go to the XYZ documentation website and see that you need to handle about 10 possible errors.
 Along with that, you're greeted with a surprise: **In the case of error, all methods return the error details in the body, but some methods return 200, and some non-200 status codes**.
 Issue here is that error decoder, which handles non-200 status codes, and regular decoder, which handles 200 status codes, perform error handling quite differently.
 This blog post should provide a solution on how to avoid code duplication (keep error handling logic in one place), and also catch only one exception, `FeignException`, in the service layer (and not 10 that are listed on the documentation website), all while still using both decoders.

+### Example

+<a href="https://iban.com" target="_blank">iban.com</a> is the perfect example of this behavior.
+It's function is validating bank account information and fetching bank details.
+For every validation error, the reason behind the error is provided in the response body. <a href="https://www.iban.com/validation-api" target="_blank">But for the case of IBAN validation, HTTP response code is 200</a> (not explicitly mentioned in the docs), <a href="https://www.iban.com/bic-validation-api" target="_blank">while in the case of BIC validation, HTTP response code is non-200</a>.

 # How decoding error handling works under the hood
 Let's take a look at <a href="https://github.com/OpenFeign/feign/blob/master/core/src/main/java/feign/InvocationContext.java" target="_blank">InvocationContext.java</a> from Feign library, where calls to both decoders are implemented, to see how they perform error handling.